Chart Color Schemes

 Infrastructure

-Beeliar - Wattleup has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally
+Beeliar - Wattleup has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

-AreaSearch has identified 36 infrastructure projects that could impact the area's performance.
-Key projects include Kwinana Freeway Upgrade (Roe Highway to Safety Bay Road), Providence Estate Aubin Grove, Aubin Grove Train Station Precinct Development, and Cockburn Quarter.
+Thirty-six projects identified by AreaSearch are expected to impact the area significantly, with key initiatives including the Kwinana Freeway Upgrade from Roe Highway to Safety Bay Road, Providence Estate Aubin Grove, Aubin Grove Train Station Precinct Development, and Cockburn Quarter.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.